-SCUSD/Target Excellence sponsors a free after school program for students in grades 1st-6th.
-Stop by the office for enrollment information or call the Target Excellence office at 254-2780.
-To call the site director between the hours of 2:00 pm and 6:00 pm, the direct line is 254-2780.
+SCUSD/ASES Expanded Learning sponsors a free after school program for students in grades 1st-6th.
+Call ASES at 647-2235 for enrollment information.
+To call the site director between the hours of 2:00 pm and 6:00 pm, the direct line is 647-2235.
 Students must register to participate in the program.